matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Automate as much as possible, and be comfortable and confident in your CI/CD.
 It'll eliminate easy mistakes from configuring and deploying things.
 Here's looking at you, Banned-word-services.
 1. Dev machines should look like staging, should look like prod.
 Otherwise, you'll break things moving from one environment to another.
 Can't do CD if you don't have something set up well.
 1. When launching, newly deploying something to prod, or otherwise expecting a big uptick in users, [make sure your SAAS plans and environment test are set correctly](https://lunchbag.ca/lunch-money-mistakes/).
 1. Remember YAGNI: You ain't gonna need it.
-Don't overexpand and build things you think you "might" want later.
+Don't over-expand and build things you think you "might" want later.
 1. [Simple services have less downtime](https://www.gkogan.co/blog/simple-systems/?r=0).
 Similarly, code that doesn't exist can't have issues.
 An important aspect of a simple system is that it's easy to see a solution to problems that may arise in it.
 1. Complex ideas lead to complex implementations, and features don't justify making things more complex.
 1. Rollbacks should ALWAYS be possible.
 If they're not, because something isn't [forward-compatible](http://rachelbythebay.com/w/2019/07/21/reliability/) or any other silly thing, you're going to have a problem.